slothy-optimizer/slothy/tutorial/README.md

 It contains a straight-line piece of assembly for the Armv8-A architecture.
 This architecture implements the Neon vector instruction extension and all the instructions in this example are Neon vector instructions.
 If you have never written Neon assembly before, you do not have to worry about it at this point.
 All you need to know about the code is that it loads some vectors from memory, performs some arithmetic operations, and writes back the result to memory.
-Note that there is two independent streams of computation on the four vectors loaded from memory, and, hence, there is quite some possibilities to re-order this code without affecting its semantics.
+Note that there are two independent streams of computation on the four vectors loaded from memory, and, hence, there is quite some possibilities to re-order this code without affecting its semantics.
 This code is able to run on a variety of different microarchitectures, ranging from low-end energy efficient in-order cores like the Arm Cortex-A55 to high-end out-of-order CPUs with very complex pipelines like the Apple M1 or Arm Neoverse server CPUs.
-For the in-order cores, the instruction scheduling plays the most essential role as poorly scheduled code is very likely to have terrible performance, and hence, we will focus on the Cortex-A55 architecture in the following.
+For the in-order cores, the instruction scheduling plays the most essential role as poorly scheduled code is very likely to have poor performance, and hence, we will focus on the Cortex-A55 architecture in the following.
 Note, however, that SLOTHY has been used to also obtain significant speed-ups for out-of-order cores.

 SLOTHY already includes models for the Arm Cortex-A55 microarchitecture, so we can now optimize this piece of code for that microarchitecture.